 Here, I will specifically write about the night of exploring smoked beer in Bamberg, Germany.

 On October 14, 2019, we arrived in Bamberg from Munich and checked into the Hotel Bamberger Hof Bellevue.
-We stayed for two nights in this hotel, which is a renovated 19th-century building, and we planned to explore the old town of Bamberg, the largest historical district in Germany that has not been destroyed by war, which was listed as a UNESCO World Heritage Site in 1993.
+We stayed for two nights in this hotel, which is a renovated 19th-century building, and we planned to explore the old town of Bamberg, the largest historical area in Germany that has not been destroyed by war, which was listed as a UNESCO World Heritage Site in 1993.

 For five or six years, we have often traveled together, both domestically and internationally, with old friends and family.